Forget the 2020 part, the headline should read “Who can you trust online? Period.”

 If we take the posts as gospel and the software didn’t work for these people as claimed, I’m confident it was because they messed with it.
 How do I know this?
 Because I messed with the software too and it almost liquidated my trading account!

-I’ve owned this automatic trading software for well over a year now but have only been ‘trading’ with it – I say ‘trading’ because all you’re really doing is pressing the on/off button; the trading itself is automatic – for the last 6 months.
+I’ve owned this automatic trading software for about two years now but have only been ‘trading’ with it – I say ‘trading’ because all you’re really doing is pressing the on/off button; the trading itself is automatic – for about a year.
 I’m in positive territory, up about 8% which is great in any investment scenario.
 That said, I’m also in a losing spell as there is no system or person who can guarantee that you will win every trade.
 It doesn’t exist.

 In short, it’s been a great investment and is one of my retirement vehicles that I plan to one day live off of.
 The point to all this is, just because an anonymous person posts negative comments about someone or something, doesn’t make it true.
 If there were a ton of negative reviews about the software or the co-developer, however, then that’s a different story.